-Hello and welcome to MoveToAsia.com.
-MoveToAsia is a website dedicated to young graduates, retirees, students, research workers and even entrepreneurs who wish to move to the South East Asia region.
+Welcome to MoveToAsia.com.
+MoveToAsia is a website dedicated to young graduates, retirees, students, research workers and even entrepreneurs who wish to move to the South East Asian region.

-Whatever your profile today: if you are interested in coming to Asia for several months, MoveToAsia.com will offer you advice and opinions based on the personal experiences of expatriates.
+Whatever your profile is today: if you are interested in coming to Asia for several months, MoveToAsia.com will offer you advices and opinions based on the personal experiences of expatriates.

 My name is Guillaume and I am the creator of this blog.
 I have been living abroad in Southeast Asia for 3 years now.
 I started with a 6-month experience in Cambodia and finally settled in Vietnam.

-In order to join this private newsletter you will find on the website guides to download, digital guides that I send you personally according to the themes and questions you have: step by step action plans to find work, how to succeed in your expatriation or the best advice for retirees.
+In my private newsletter you will find on the website guides to download, digital guides that I send you personally according to the themes and questions you have: step by step action plans to find work, how to succeed in your expatriation or the best advice for retirees.
 These guides are roadmaps to be applied containing lists of actions to be followed from the life experiences of expatriates living in Southeast Asia.

 Southeast Asia: Thailand, Cambodia, Vietnam

 When we talk about Southeast Asia, it corresponds to the three countries of Thailand Cambodia and Vietnam.
 Today the blog does not yet cover other countries such as Laos, Burma, Malaysia or any other country in this part of Asia.
 Having travelled or lived for many months in these countries, I decided to focus on them in order to be able to cover a range of topics and concerns that concern expatriates who wish to settle in these countries.

 Today Cambodia, Vietnam and Thailand constitute three very attractive countries for young French-speaking people who wish to embark on an international adventure or retirees who wish to come and settle in these countries for several years.